haleanana/our-recipe/README.md

 ## Bug and Fixes

 1. **Added on time stamp**
 - Initially, the "Added on" feature would over write and delete all other key values except for the "Added on" key and value.
-This was remedied by adding the below code before inserting the time stamp directly.
+Fixed: This was remedied by adding the below code before inserting the time stamp directly.

 ```python
     added_on = now.strftime('%d %B %Y')
     recipe['added_on'] = added_on
 ```
-2.
+2. **Flash feedback on Subscribe**
+- Initially, when a user suscribes with their email, the website will throw an error.
+Fixed: This was solved by adding a 'SECRET_KEY' to Heroku.
+3. **Search**
+- When searching keywords, sometimes the search returns are barely related to my keyword.
+Status: I would like to optimise this in the future by probably using a 3rd party search engine.
+4. **Layout and responsiveness**
+- The website is not fully optimised (some grids over lap) to work on "old" devices such as iPhone 4 - 6.
+Status: Due to those devices being uncommon these days and due to time constraints, this issue remains.
+5. **Some images look pixelated**
+- Due to the lack of control on the size and quality of images submitted, some photos may look pixelated/ stretched.
+Status: I would like to implement a feature wher users are able to upload a file rather than a URL.
+I would also like to set a size for uniformity.
+Due to the complexity of this feature, this bugs remains for now.